bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 I think we use this kind of vertical proof of inclusion somewhere else, but I'm forgetting.
 I think there's a wallet that that uses these.
 So to include those that would be more costly.
-To be clear, today we definitely do not have any kind of, you know, there's no proof that the server is really serving you the right data.
+To be clear, today we definitely do not have any kind of there's no proof that the server is really serving you the right data.
 So that is a big problem.
 Obviously, we need to kind of have some proof.
 The good news is we could always add Merkle proofs of inclusion.